 Research in the Walsh laboratory investigates the signaling- and transcriptional-regulatory mechanisms that control both normal and pathological tissue growth in the cardiovascular system.
-Many of these studies involve analyses of the PI3-kinase/Akt/GSK/Forkhead signaling axis.
-This pathway is of critical importance in the regulation of organ growth and body size.
+Our studies were among the first to document that the eNOS/PI3-kinase/Akt/GSK/Forkhead signaling axis is of critical importance in the regulation of the cardiovascular system.
 Signaling through this pathway controls cellular enlargement (hypertrophy), cell death (apoptosis), and blood vessel recruitment and growth (angiogenesis).
-We have shown that the PI3-kinase/Akt/GSK/Forkhead signaling axis regulates multiple steps critical in angiogenesis including endothelial cell apoptosis, differentiation, nitric oxide production and migration.
-We have also shown that some of these signaling steps are important for cardiac hypertrophy during normal postnatal development, and that they regulate myocyte survival in models of heart disease.
+We have shown that the PI3-kinase/Akt/eNOS/GSK/Forkhead signaling axis regulates multiple steps critical in angiogenesis including endothelial cell apoptosis, differentiation, nitric oxide production and migration.
+We have also shown that some of these signaling steps are important for cardiac hypertrophy during normal postnatal development and that they regulate myocyte survival in models of heart disease.

 A new project in the laboratory is investigating the role of mitochondrial dynamics in controlling the functions of cardiovascular tissues.
 Mitochondria can form elongated tubule networks or small spherical organelles depending upon the needs of the cell.
 These morphological transitions occur through fusion and fission of the mitochondrial membranes.
 Fusion may function to allow for the exchange of metabolites and DNA throughout the mitochondrial network.
 Conversely, fission may function to allow for the transport of small mitochondria to distant parts of the cell or in the process of removing damaged mitochondria through a "mitophagic" mechanism.
 We are addressing these questions by focusing on the mitochondrial shaping proteins mitofusin-1 and mitofusin-2 in cell culture models and genetically-engineered mice.